Approx. 384 pp., 8.5 x 11, 64 color plates, 60 halftones, 7 maps, appends., notes, bibl., index

 For more information about Fiona Ritchie, visit the Author Page.

 Doug Orr is president emeritus of Warren Wilson College, where he founded the Swannanoa Gathering music workshops.
+His books include The North Carolina Atlas: Portrait for a New Century and Wayfaring Strangers: The Musical Voyage from Scotland and Ulster to Appalachia.

 For more information about Doug Orr, visit the Author Page.